 Heaven for Ski Lovers

 In Finland, every February or March, there is a week called hiihtoloma, or skiing holiday.
-And the Levi Ski Resort is the perfect place to strap on your boots, lock into your skis and take off.
-Levi and and its municipality Kittilä feature over 200 km of ski tracks.
-They’ll carry you away from the hustle and bustle of Lapland’s most popular ski resort and into the awesome, vast silent spaces that epitomize Lapland.
+And the Pyhä Ski Resort is the perfect place to strap on your boots, lock into your skis and take off.
+Pyhä and and its sister village Luosto feature 150 kilometers of cross-country paths that cut through and around the national park connecting the two resorts.
+These tracks will carry you away from the hustle and bustle of Lapland’s (and soon to be the world’s) most sustainable ski resort and into the awesome silent spaces that epitomize Lapland.

-If you’re more into verticality, Levi has slopes for first-time skiers all the way to Alpine World Cup class challenges with 28 ski lifts and 43 pistes.
-Snowboarders also frequent the slopes.
-There’s even a brightly lit park, offering kickers even in the evenings.
+If you’re more into verticality, Pyhä has slopes for first-time skiers all the way to world-class challenges with 13 ski lifts and 31 pistes.
+Snowboarders also frequent the slopes and backcountry challenges.

 Let there be snow